anshumanaich07/caching-proxy/README.md

 * `--origin`: URL of the main server, to which the requests will be forwarded to
 * `--clear-cache`: Clears the cache

+## TODO
+- [ ] Change the execution method of both the servers
+- [X] Write a caching server
+- [ ] Refactor the caching server where it checks for cache miss